NodokaOnGithub/Nodoka/README.md

 If you are coming from github instead of my osu profile, my account can be found under here.

 * [**osu!**](https://osu.ppy.sh/users/13378004)

+  I doubt anyone is gonna look but if you are...

+   thank you <3